jogang0304/terminal-file-manager/README.md

 Navigate with arrows or hjkl.

-Copy a file or a directory with 'y'.
+Copy a file or a directory with 'y'. (tested)

-Paste it with 'p'.
+Paste it with 'p'. (tested)

-Cut a file or a directory with 'c'.
+Cut a file or a directory with 'c'. (tested)

 Delete a file or a directory with 'd'.
 The file is moved to trash or to temporary folder.
-If moved to temporary folder, it can be restored.
+If moved to temporary folder, it can be restored. (tested)

-Create new folder with 'f'.
+Create new folder with 'f'. (tested)

-Create new file with 'n'.
+Create new file with 'n'. (tested)

-You can undo operations with 'u'.
+You can undo operations with 'u'. (tested)

 Open a file with 'o'.